mikro-orm/mikro-orm/docs/docs/events.md

 - `@BeforeDelete()` is fired right before you delete the record from database.
 It is fired only when removing entity or entity reference, not when deleting records by query.

-- `@AfterDelete()` is fired right after the record gets deleted from database and it is unset from the identity map.
+- `@AfterDelete()` is fired right after the record gets deleted from database, and it is unset from the identity map.

 > `@OnInit` is not fired when you create an entity manually via its constructor (`new MyEntity()`)